PurdueAF/purdue-af/docs/source/guide-conda.rst

     conda activate $conda_envs_path/$conda_env_name

 .. warning::
-    Since the kernel names are based on the conda environment names, one should avoid creating multiple conda environments with the same name.
+    Since Jupyter kernel names are based on the conda environment names, one should avoid creating multiple conda environments with the same name.
     Also, one should avoid using names ``python3`` and ``python3-ml`` to name conda environments, as these names are reserved for the pre-installed kernels.